michaelvarga/bloom/README.md

 - Bcrypt - A library for hashing passwords
 - Node.js - An open-source, cross-platform, back-end JavaScript runtime environment
 - Express - A minimal and flexible Node.js web application framework
-- Sequelize - A promise-based Node.js ORM for Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server
 - Sass - A CSS preprocessor

 ## Authors